Preet Kaur Gill MP - My Weekly Update - 27th March 2026

 Watch Keir Starmer speaking to community leaders above.

-These are serious times abroad as well, and this Government’s leadership is steady, strong, and focused on protecting the British people.
+These are serious times abroad, and this Government’s leadership is steady, strong, and focused on protecting the British people.
 That is why the Prime Minister convened a COBRA meeting earlier this week to discuss the impact of this conflict on the cost of living.

 Here are five things the Government is doing for you during this time: